sandramsc/BargoDrip/README.md

 2. Compare prices across different stores for a given product.
 3. Suggest the cheapest option and display the address of the corresponding store.

-It's great to include a "Challenges" section in your README.md file to provide transparency about the potential hurdles faced during the development process.
-Here's an example of how you can structure this section:

 ## Challenges

 Developing BargoDrip presented several challenges, including: